 At Photiq we built a platform for small shop owners to easily sell their products online.
-There I Designed the backend infrastructure and implemented the API from zero to launch.
+I designed the backend infrastructure and implemented the API from zero to launch.
 Every part of the stack was engineered to be linearly scalable and highly available.

-Designed and implemented the analytics platform that is being used by mobile application developers, for SlideMe the biggest alternative android market.
+Designed and implemented the analytics platform that is being used by mobile application developers for SlideMe, the biggest unofficial Android app store.

-1st university in Greece, 145th out of the top 400 universities in the world (as ranked by the The Times Higher Education).
+The 1st software engineering university in Greece and 145th out of the top 400 universities in the world (as ranked by the Times Higher Education).

-While working at Photiq we wanted to make use of iOS Passbook in order to serve receipts to customers.
+While working at Photiq we wanted to make use of Passbook in iOS, in order to serve receipts to customers.
 At the time no library existed for it, so I wrote one which used OpenSSL underneath and open sourced it.
-Since then many companies have used it to integrate Node.js with iOS Passbook.
+Since then many companies have used it to integrate node with Passbook.

 Define a problem, divide in sub-problems, generate multiple solutions, evaluate and decide, design ultimate solution, implement.

 This is a list of software or platforms I've used extensively for side projects or prior work, but generally I am swift at picking up new technology and understanding the underlying mechanisms and philosophy.